harsha-cool/Machine_learning/README.md

 # Machine_learning
-All my machine learning stuff
+You can find interesting machine learning stuff here.